-Here are the best PS5 accessories
+Here are the best PlayStation 5 accessories

 While PS5 players continue to wait for the announcement of an official black console—or at the very least replacement plates—players can purchase the Midnight Black DualSense controller.
 It’s a sharp contrast to the standard white DualSense controller, and it may fit your aesthetic better than the Cosmic Red model.

-PlayStation DualSense Wireless Controller – Midnight Black – Midnight Black Controller Edition – $89 CAD
+PlayStation DualSense Wireless Controller – Midnight Black – Midnight Black Controller Edition – $89

 DualSense Charging Station